immutant/immutant/docs/guides/messaging.md

 require you to manage the lifecycle of one or more `Contexts` yourself.
 Two cases, in particular:

-* Remote destinations, discussed in the next session
+* Remote destinations, discussed in the next section
 * Publishing or receiving a batch of messages

 When publishing a batch of messages, it's more efficient to create a